Extreme Networks can help your district navigate the E-rate process.

 There are several things to consider before you begin the filing process for E-rate.
 First you’ll need to know your District or School’s student enrollment?
 Next you’ll need to understand your goals.
 Use the tools below to determine your E-rate discount pecentage and find out your National Students Lunch Program percentage.

 Use the USAC scoring matrix to map the NSLP percentage to your E-rate discount percentage

 Use the urban/rural online tool on the USAC site to determine your classification

 The Form 470 is the application form that begins the E-rate process.
 This form lets interested vendors and service providers know that you are applying for E-rate funding.

 After your 470 form has been submitted, vendors have 28 days to bid on your project.
 You’ll want to submit your 471 form now, which announces your chosen bidder & requested costs.

 Form 471 instructions

-During the Program Integrity Audit (PIA) process, your E-rate application forms & processes are reviewed for compliance.
+During the Program Integrity Assurance (PIA) process, your E-rate application forms & processes are reviewed for compliance.
 During this process, you are issued a series of questions that you must respond promptly.
 At the end of the PIA process, a Funding Commitment Decision Letter (FCDL) is sent to all parties detailing the funding status & amount.